ArkaneMoose/BuzzLock/README.md

 ### Servo

 When the user reaches the authenticated state the servo will rotate clockwise using Unosquare's wiring pi software PWM function on GPIO pin 13.
 Upon reenterance to the idle state or all the users are deleted the servo will rotate the opposite way, returning to a locked state.
+The servo lock vs unlock functionality can be see in the red and green highlighting in the above state diagram.

 ## User Instructions
 ### Initialization